How to value a small business

 Is there a standard method, formula or approach to valuing a business?

 There is no single formula which is accepted and used in the process of valuing businesses.
 Obviously a business seller will seek to drive the price up, whereas any possible business buyers will seek to get the valuation and price reduced.

 Other factors also come into play in most sales of small businesses.
 Sale price may well be linked to whether, as seller, you are prepared to accept any deferred payment, earn outs, to stay on in the business.
 All these issues can fundamentally impact business worth, as can tax efficiency on business sale for both buyer and seller.

-If you need assistance in valuing a business, whether as potential seller, buyer or for other reasons, or strategic or negotiating advice in this area, please do get in touch.
-Our team includes not only experienced and competent accountants but also strategic business advisors and legal consultants.
+If you need advice or services for in valuing a business, whether as potential seller, buyer or for other reasons, or strategic or negotiating advice in this area, in London or beyond, please do get in touch.
+Our team includes not only experienced and competent accountants but also strategic business advisers and legal consultants.

 Valuation for sale, investment or other reason?

-Another quite common scenario is where a business or company needs to be valued because there is a sharehodler dispute and one or more of the sharehodlers oer byusiness owners will buy out the other shareholders.
+Another quite common scenario is where a business or company needs to be valued because there is a shareholder dispute and one or more of the shareholders or business owners will buy out the other shareholders.
 In this situation, the method of valuation may be very different to selling the entire company or business to an unconnected 3rd party.
-We can assist whataver the underlying position and commercial reality.
+We can assist whatever the underlying position and commercial reality.

 Tangible and intangible business assets valuation on business sale